 As part of the evaluation, the current condition of the transportation infrastructure at the shutdown sites was observed.
-In some cases, transportation infrastructure was removed during decommissioning or was not being actively maintained (see Figs. 5 and 6).
-In other cases, transportation infrastructure appeared to be in good condition or was being maintained as part of decommissioning activities (see Figs. 7 and 8).
+In some cases, transportation infrastructure was removed during decommissioning or was not being actively maintained (see Fig. 5).
+In other cases, transportation infrastructure appeared to be in good condition or was being maintained as part of decommissioning activities (see Figs. 6 through 8).
+At some sites, the transportation infrastructure was in active use (see Fig. 9).
+Other sites would require transloading onto railcars or barges off-site (see Fig. 10).

-b.
-Estimated.